ow2-proactive/catalog/README.md

 $ gradle clean build war
 ```

-Then, you can directly deploy the microservice with embedded Tomcat:
+Then, you can directly deploy the service with embedded Tomcat:

 ```
 $ java -jar build/libs/workflow-catalog-X.Y.Z-SNAPSHOT.war
 ```

-The WAR file produced by Gradle can also be deployed in the embedded Jetty started by an instance of [ProActive Server](https://github.com/ow2-proactive/scheduling).
+The WAR file produced by Gradle can also be deployed in the embedded Jetty container started by an instance of [ProActive Server](https://github.com/ow2-proactive/scheduling).

 ## Samples